Real-time acoustic fish telemetry

 Real-time acoustic telemetry for fish behaviour monitoring in aquaculture.

-I am working with two major ideas/projects in my PhD.
+I have been working with two major projects in my PhD.

 Results so far: